 Are you looking for a rehabilitation service for your young child right in the vicinity of your home?
 Therapy Matters, Inc. can assist you with that.
 Established in 2005, Therapy Matters Inc. employs skilled professionals with extensive experience ready to work with individuals.
-Our Occupational Therapists, Speech/Language Pathologists, Physical Therapists, and Respite and Habilitation professionals are highly qualified and educated individuals ready to help patients with intellectual and developmental disabilities.
+Our Occupational Therapists, Speech/Language Pathologists, and Respite and Habilitation professionals are highly qualified and educated individuals ready to help patients with intellectual and developmental disabilities.

 Your child’s life is made up of occupations, or everyday activities.
 These occupations include playing, learning, sleeping and resting, interacting with friends, getting dressed, and other daily activities.
 Many of us generally don’t think about a child’s daily occupations until he or she has challenges doing them.
 Everyone has occupations—from the toddler whose occupations are playing and learning, to the older child whose occupations are being a student and developing the skills to become more independent.
 Occupational therapy supports children of all ages—newborns to teenagers—by incorporating the occupations that are important to you and your child into the intervention process.